-First, you must see each byte in its binary representation.
-Here the example is symetric but you would usually read from right to left.
-Each pixel value of the row is represented by the aligned column of those 4 bytes.
-As an example for first pixel of the row, you read bitplane 1, 2, 3 and 4 which are 0, 0, 0, 0.
-You color ID is therefore 0000, i.e. palette ID 0.
+First, you must look at each byte in its binary representation.
+When the four bytes are aligned on top of each other in the following manner, each column represents a pixel.
+Here the example is symmetric, but you would usually read from right to left.
+For the first pixel of this row, the bits in the column are 0, 0, 0, 0, as shown in the diagram.
+Your color ID is therefore 0000, (i.e., palette ID 0).

-Since there is 8 bit in 1 bytes, the 8×8 tile format take all its sense here.
+Since there are 8 bits in 1 byte (and therefore eight columns), and there are eight pixels in each row, the 8×8 tile format begins to make sense now.
 Here are the color values of row 2.
-As you can see it correspond what is in our previous color array of the tile.
+As you can see, it corresponds to what is in our previous color array of the tile.

-Last update: 2019/02/12 12:31
+Last update: 2019/02/12 12:30

-The SNES 4bpp format is not made to be easily humanly readable and was made this way because of the hardware.
+The SNES 4bpp format is not made to be human-readable, and it was made this way because of the hardware.
 Don't worry if you struggle with this; this is the detailed technical side and mastering it is not required at all to sprite.
 Same goes for the coming palette description.